Beličica: History

 The village is mentioned in 1927 in the Serbian newspaper "Vreme".
 In a report titled "Through Southern Serbia : Under Šar and under Korab", the journalist writing about the village considers it as being populated by "Serbs who only speak Albanian".

 "We are in the district of Galičnik, in the pure Serbian villages: Duf, Gorno Jelovce, Vrben, Kičinica, Beličica, Brodec, where even under Turkey they kept their Serbian names and Orthodoxy, but the residents there do not know a single word of Serbian.
 They all speak only Albanian and call themselves Serbs.
 Their names and surnames are pure Serbian, their dress is like that from our Mavrovo, they celebrate the holidays, but they do not know any language other than Albanian.
 Now that the schools are open, the children can for the first time learn Serbian and teach in their mother tongue even their parents, who have forgotten it over the centuries"."

 However, Salihi notes that this identification is due to the fact that the local Albanians adhered to the Orthodox Christian church.
 As opposed to reflecting ethno-linguistic identity.

 According to a 1929 ethnographic map by Russian Slavist Afanasy Selishchev, Beličica was an Albanian village.

 According to the 1942 Albanian census, Kičinica was inhabited by 256 Orthodox Albanians, all of whom could speak Serbian.

-Communist partisan resistance emerged from villages like Beličica that fought against Albanian fascist Balli Kombëtar forces.
+Communist partisan resistance emerged from villages like Beličica that fought against Balli Kombëtar forces.
 On 19 September 1944, after 19 Partisans were captured, they along with 17 Beličica villagers were massacred by Ballist forces headed by Aqif Reçani near the area of the former village of Trnica.

 Demographics

-According to the 2002 census, the village had a total of 4 inhabitants.
-Ethnic groups in the village include:
+According to the 2002 census, the village had a total of 4 Macedonians.